NULIAE/nul_census_custom/docs/autopopulate.md

 # Fields that autopopulate when you start a new census

 ## Census (Contact Information)
+### Auto Populates the year based on the current date.
+### Auto Populates the Affiliate Select based on the value in the url

-### Finding the Matching Affiliate Organization
+###  Auto Populates the Fields in the Fields table below  with the Contact "ORG" by Finding the Matching Affiliate Organization in CiviCRM using the following Criteria:
+1. is contact type "Organization"
+2. Contact_sub_type = "Urban_League_Affiliate"
-based on the Affiliate Select id in the url
+3. Custom field "Affiliate" matches the Affiliate ID in the url

-### Finding the Matching Affiliate CEO
+### Auto Populates the Fields in the Fields table below  with the Contact "CEO" by Finding the Matching Affiliate CEO in CiviCRM using the following Criteria:
-Looks in civi for a contact that meets the following criteria:
-Has the value "Affiliate CEO" for the custom civi field "Additional groups" Has the Affiliate Select Id for the custom field Affiliate
+1. Has the value "Affiliate CEO" for the custom civi field "Additional groups"
+2. Has the Affiliate Select Id for the custom field Affiliate

 ### Finding the Matching Email, Phone, Addresses
-Looks for a Email, Phone or Address for the contact of Location Type Main and picks the first one
+Looks for a Email, Phone or Address for the contact of Location Type Main on the civicrm contact record and picks the first one

 ### Fields